RF-KeyTA/KeyTA/src/keyta/tests/windows/features.md

   - Sequences
   - Reference Values

-- A window can be deleted
+- A window can be deleted (only if there is no Sequence attached to it)

 ## Templates